enfabrica/enkit/scripts/gee.md

 * `GEE_BUILDLOGS_PROJECT`: If you are using gcloud to store your presubmit testing logs, you can override gee's default gcloud project by setting this environment variable.

-* `GEE_PR_BASE`: Sets the name of the default upstream branch that you want to integrate your PRs to.
-If unspecified, defaults to "master", but can be used to mark PRs are being destined for integration into branches like "master_b0", for example.

 * `UPSTREAM`: The name of the github user hosting the specified repository.
 By default, `enfabrica`.